Hi and welcome to the body gestures series. Here we’re gonna talk about 2 sets of gestures:

 In this second part… well let’s jump straight to it:

-Leaning is the body’s way to show involvement or lack of it.
+Leaning is the body’s way of showing involvement or lack of it.
 Simple as that.

 When we talk and lean forward we’re engaged and reveal that the matter is important to us, it doesn’t mean that it’s always a positive body gesture – when we’re mad we also lean forward aggressively.